scheuringtamas/Portfolio/README.md

 This project demonstrates:

-- Fetching and parsing data from an REST API using JSON
+- Fetching and parsing data from an API using JSON
 - Storing parsed data in Core Data for persistent storage
 - Displaying quotes using SwiftUI widgets at regular intervals
 - Integrating widget extensions for a seamless user experience on the home screen